 • Contact details.

-You will need to upload the letter on RACH letterhead confirming you have the authority to submit the application on behalf of the RACH (see section 4.5 of the ACOP Measure Tier 2 Rules)
+You will also need to upload a letter on RACH letterhead confirming you have the authority to create the RACH account on behalf of the RACH.

 Claiming

-1. From October 2024, RACHs will submit a single monthly claim.
+1. RACHs will submit a single monthly claim for each separate NAPS ID.
 Claims in respect of each calendar month are made in arrears and must be submitted by the end of the following calendar month.

 The monthly claim will require the RACH to confirm the details of the ACOP/s who worked on-site during the month and the number of days (whole or half days) worked by each ACOP.